Hi. I'm a doctoral candidate at National University working on reservoir computing

 Analytical work; empirical validation is the dissertation.

-Proposal defended April 2026.
-Full study examines Cantor, Weierstrass, Logistic Map, Mandelbrot
+Empirical study of Cantor, Weierstrass, Logistic Map, and Mandelbrot activations

 Code